-This audio-visual presentation explains how to apply the failure of proof defences to problems raising questions of liability for the non fatal offences.
+This lecture presentation explains how to apply the failure of proof defences to problems raising questions of liability for the non fatal offences.

 With the aid of diagrams it demonstrates a clear methodology to answering questions on this topic: what to look for in questions, how to identify the appropriate ‘defence’, how to structure answers, and how to apply the law.